Bad Bentheim station: Train services

 From December 2010 until December 2013 there was a trial with a Stoptrain service between Hengelo, Oldenzaal and Bad Bentheim, operated by Syntus as the Grensland-Express.
 It was cancelled in 2013 due to a lack of passengers.
 From December 2017, the German RB61 has been extended to Hengelo.
 Additionally there are plans to extend the RB56 from Neuenhaus to Coevorden.

+In March 2026 GoVolta services began calling.